peferron/alternate/README.md

 $ alternate <command> <parameters...> <overlap>
 ```

-- `command` is the command to run, with `%alt` acting as placeholder for the rotated parameters.
+- `command` is the command to run, with the substring `%alt` acting as placeholder for the rotated parameter.
 - `parameters...` is a space-separated list of parameters to rotate through after receiving a USR1 signal.
 - `overlap` is the delay between starting the next command, and sending a TERM signal to the previous command.